-UCB adopts a professional and ethical relationship with tax authorities worldwide based on mutual trust and transparency.
-UCB intends to take a proactive approach towards tax authorities and will therefore consider seeking assurance in the form of Advance Pricing agreements or tax rulings and/or entering into horizontal monitoring systems (Belgium and UK).
+UCB maintains a professional and ethical relationship with tax authorities worldwide, based on mutual trust and transparency.
+UCB intends to take a proactive approach towards tax authorities and will therefore consider seeking assurance in the form of advance pricing agreements or tax rulings and/or entering into horizontal monitoring systems3 (Belgium and UK).

 All transactions have a business purpose or economic rationale and take into account the spirit of the law.
 UCB will pay its taxes as a contribution to society on such basis.
-UCB does not use 'tax havens' or 'non-cooperative jurisdictions' for any business set-up that could be considered as harmful tax practices.
+UCB does not use 'tax havens4' or 'non-cooperative jurisdictions5' for any business set-up that could be considered as harmful tax practices.
+A list of those jurisdictions is closely monitored by the tax team and updated quarterly.
+UCB takes the stance that a Pillar 2 compliant jurisdiction cannot be considered a tax haven or a non-cooperative jurisdiction.